 Off-balance sheet arrangements consist of outstanding letters of credit to support certain contractual obligations, property purchase commitments, construction and development project commitments and certain operating agreements.
-As at December 31, 2022, the Trust had \$3.5 million in letters of credit outstanding.
-As at December 31, 2022, the Trust's contractual commitments totaled \$177.9 million which comprised of construction and development projects of \$143.1 million and the committed acquisitions of two properties in Indiana upon completion totaling \$34.8 million.
+As at December 31, 2023, the Trust had \$2.9 million in letters of credit outstanding.
+As at December 31, 2023, the Trust's contractual commitments totaled \$56.4 million which comprised of costs to complete its ongoing construction and development projects, including tenant improvements.
 Granite expects to fund these commitments over the next year through the use of cash on hand, cash from operations and/or Granite's Credit Facility.

-For further discussion of commitments, contractual obligations, contingencies and off-balance sheet arrangements, refer to notes 8, 11 and 22 to the audited combined financial statements for the year ended December 31, 2022.
+For further discussion of commitments, contractual obligations, contingencies and off-balance sheet arrangements, refer to notes 8, 11 and 22 to the audited combined financial statements for the year ended December 31, 2023.